Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: Discussion

 \section{Discussion}

-In the Galactic Center, the vicinity of an SMBH can host a high density of ultralight bosons.
-Two notable examples include: (1) BH superradiance, which can exponentially amplify a boson condensate bound to the BH, driving the field value to saturate the decay constant for axions, and (2) ultralight DM, which can form a soliton core.
-Due to the high field values in these scenarios, observables arising from axion interactions can be significantly enhanced compared to those from terrestrial DM detection.
-This makes the system particularly suitable for probing couplings generated from loop-level interactions, such as quadratic axion/scalar couplings to photons.
-In this study, we simulate precise spectroscopic measurements of S-stars orbiting the SMBH Sgr A$^*$ to investigate these couplings, focusing on axion profiles arising from either a superradiant cloud or a soliton core.
-The sensitivity of current data indicates that a significant portion of the parameter space can already be constrained, while near-future upgrades to observational capabilities promise deeper exploration of these regions.
+The environment near an SMBH at the Galactic Center can host extremely dense populations of ultralight bosons.
+Two representative scenarios are (i) BH superradiance, which exponentially amplifies a bound boson condensate and can drive the axion field to saturation near its decay constant, and (ii) ultralight DM forming a soliton core.
+The large field amplitudes in both cases substantially enhance axion-induced observables relative to terrestrial DM searches, making this system particularly sensitive to loop-induced interactions such as quadratic axion/scalar couplings to photons.
+In this work, we simulated precision spectroscopic measurements of S-stars orbiting Sgr A$^*$ to probe these couplings, considering axion profiles sourced by either a superradiant cloud or a soliton core.
+Current data already demonstrate sensitivity to sizable regions of parameter space, while near-future improvements in spectroscopic sensitivity promise substantially broader coverage.
+Beyond Sgr A$^*$, our framework applies to other BHs with companion stars or line-emitting plasma environments, enabling probes over many decades of scalar mass, including regimes relevant to vanilla QCD axions.
+Achieving this broader reach will require improved observational cadence, and the secular modulation of the bosonic cloud~\cite{Kim:2023pkx,Kim:2023kyy,Gan:2025icr} provides an additional probe of higher-mass regimes that complements sensitivity to rapid oscillatory signals.